 In the following sections, we’ll learn about the dataset and explore each method in detail and with the proper illustrations.

 First and foremost, let’s consider the List of Students Marks dataset shown in the B4:E11 cells containing the “Student”, “Mathematics”, “Physics”, and “Biology” columns respectively.
 Here, we want to highlight those cells with scores greater than 79.
 Therefore, let’s see it in action.

 Here, we have used the Microsoft Excel 365 version; you may use any other version at your convenience.

-1. Selecting Multiple Rows to Apply Conditional Formatting
+1. Highlighting Multiple Rows with Conditional Formatting

 In the first place, let’s start with the simplest way to apply Conditional Formatting to multiple rows.
 Now allow us to demonstrate the process in the steps below.